 - Publication workflows and times - what is the average time from submission or acceptance to publication?
 Does this meet your requirements?

 - If this not a journal that you are familiar with, have a look at the guidance from Think, Check, Submit.
-If you are new to publishing you should read the section below 'Predatory OA journals and publishers'.
+If you are new to publishing you should also read the section below 'Predatory OA journals and publishers'.

 Promoting Your research: Once your article is published - don't forget to promote it via social media and sharing your article via any links provided by the publisher.